20 Great Locations To Stay

 2) Balloch, Loch Lomond

-Balloch is the gateway to the National Park, home to the last serving steamship on Loch Lomond the Maid of the Loch, also Loch Lomond Shores with its shopping and experiences, including mini-golf, water sports and a Bird of Prey centre.
-Balloch Castle Country Park is the only country park in Loch Lomond & the Trossachs.
+Balloch is the gateway to the National Park, home to the last steamship serving on Loch Lomond, the Maid of the Loch.
+Also Loch Lomond Shores has shopping and experiences, including mini-golf, water sports and a Bird of Prey centre.
+Balloch Castle Country Park is the only country park in Loch Lomond and the Trossachs.

-Luss can be accessed by road along the A82, by bike on the West Lomond Cycle Path and by boat with Sweeney’s Cruises.
-Long established Sweeney’s Cruises have cruise services from Balloch, narrated by TV historian Neil Oliver.
+Luss can be accessed by road along the A82, by bike on the West Lomond Cycle Path and by boat with Sweeney’s Cruises Co.

 It’s around 30 minutes to the RSPB reserve at Gartocharn with its new Visitor Centre.
 Walk from the village to Aber Shore and get a good view of Loch Lomond from The Dumpling.